 - Development & Implementation.

-As the traditional development model (called waterfall), these processes performed sequentially from beginning to end.
+As the traditional development model (called waterfall), these processes are performed sequentially from beginning to end.
 However, it is difficult to get an exact customer’s requirement at the beginning, because they often do not know what they need until they see the product (software).

 The history of Agile: